aspiers/opensuse-spotify-installer/spec/README.md

 		-- SPECS
 		-- SRPMS

-it may be under your $HOME/rpmbuild (for openSUSE).
+It may be under your `$HOME/rpmbuild` (for openSUSE).
+Or you can just use `/usr/src/packages` but it may require root permission.

-Download spotify deb from [http://repository.spotify.com/pool/non-free/s/spotify](http://repository.spotify.com/pool/non-free/s/spotify)
+3. Download spotify deb from [http://repository.spotify.com/pool/non-free/s/spotify](http://repository.spotify.com/pool/non-free/s/spotify) and put it under `SOURCES`.

-Put it under SOURCES.

-Download this spec and put it under SPECS.
+4. Download this spec and put it under `SPECS`.

 It has no actual dependencies, so we just start building it: